shrugal/libinput-gestures/README.md

 These are just the default settings, you can customize them at the start of the gestures.sh script.

 ### 3 finger gestures
-Right: Back (Alt+Left)
+- Right: Back (Alt+Left)
-Left: Forward (Alt+Right)
+- Left: Forward (Alt+Right)
-Up: Overview (Super)
+- Up: Overview (Super)
-Down: Show desktop (Super+D)
+- Down: Show desktop (Super+D)

 ### 4 finger gestures
-Right: Move window to the right (Super+Right)
+- Right: Move window to the right (Super+Right)
-Left: Move window to the left (Super+Left)
+- Left: Move window to the left (Super+Left)
-Up: Maximize window (Super+Up)
+- Up: Maximize window (Super+Up)
-Down: Minimize window (Super+Down)
+- Down: Minimize window (Super+Down)

 ## Prerequisites
 The script depends on the following executables beeing available in your PATH:
 - libinput-debug-events
 - xdotool

-Please check your preferred search engine for how you can install them for you destribution.
+Please check your preferred search engine for how to install them.
 Since the script depends on xdotool, it probably won't work with wayland.

 ## Usage
 Run the following command (with root privileges):